OWASP/wstg/document/0-Foreword/README.md

 The problem of insecure software is perhaps the most important technical challenge of our time.
 The dramatic rise of web applications enabling business, social networking etc has only compounded the requirements to establish a robust approach to writing and securing our Internet, Web Applications and Data.

-At the Open Web Application Security Project (OWASP), we're trying to make the world a place where insecure software is the anomaly, not the norm.
+At the Open Web Application Security Project® (OWASP®), we're trying to make the world a place where insecure software is the anomaly, not the norm.
 The OWASP Testing Guide has an important role to play in solving this serious issue.
 It is vitally important that our approach to testing software for security issues is based on the principles of engineering and science.
 We need a consistent, repeatable and defined approach to testing web applications.
 A world without some minimal standards in terms of engineering and technology is a world in chaos.

 It goes without saying that you can't build a secure application without performing security testing on it.
 Testing is part of a wider approach to build a secure system.
 Many software development organizations do not include security testing as part of their standard software development process.
 What is even worse is that many security vendors deliver testing with varying degrees of quality and rigor.